Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

-Table~\ref{tab:layout_analysis} concludes our two main contributions in KV cache transformation.
-The page-friendly layout avoids unnecessary block shifts when adding new pages.
-The extension to a page-friendly header-centric layout further minimizes memory trimming in the KV cache parallelism transformation.
+To enable the existing libraries to adapt to these novel KV Cache layouts, we developed a \texttt{kv\_stride\_order()} function for the attention kernel, which automatically maps different layouts to corresponding element offsets and strides for the kernel.
+Thus, from the attention kernel's perspective, the input remains unchanged, eliminating the need for further modifications.

-\parabf{Overlapping.} In KV cache transformation, main GPU driver calls are \texttt{cuMemUnmap}, \texttt{cuMemMap} and \texttt{cuMemSetAccess}.
+\parabf{Improvement~2: Pipelining KV Cache transformation with existing GPU kernel computations.} In KV Cache transformation, main GPU driver calls are \texttt{cuMemMap} and \texttt{cuMemSetAccess}.
 All of them are GPU driver functions that can run in parallel with GPU kernels.
-All-to-all communication needs GPU SMs to achieve good performance, which would conflict with normal kernel executions.
-Our strategy is to launch all-to-all on an independent communication stream, which will actually be executed when enough free SMs are available.
+KV Cache transformation also require All-to-all communication which needs GPU SMs to achieve good performance.
+It would conflict with normal kernel executions.
+Our strategy is to launch All-to-all on an independent communication stream, which will actually be executed when enough free SMs are available.